HandyBananaMan/GMESagaSaved/Superstonk/2021-05-26/DD/posts_markdown/GME_-_The_Mother_of_All_Short_Squeezes_MOASS_Thesis_Summarized_and_broken_d...md

    1. I have now defaulted, as I cannot pay the $500
 7. Now that I have defaulted, the lender who gave me margin owns my short positions, meaning they are now short whatever was left
    1. The lender can now navigate the short positions however they want (they can hold them and hope the price goes down, and cover to close them, or they can close them immediately, costing them the whole $500 I still owed)
 8. GUH!
-(Translation if you are not WSB: Ah @#$%)

 ## 4.4 - Margin Calls Who Calls Who

-* Margin calls happen at levels 1-4 when the cell to the left cannot meet margin requirements
+Margin calls happen at levels 1-4 when the cell to the left cannot meet margin requirements

 * Broker Margin Calls Retail Traders
 * Prime Brokers  Margin Call Brokers, Hedge Funds, and Market Makers
 * The NSCC Margin Calls Prime Brokers
 * Defaults roll up left to right
    * If Retail Trader defaults, Broker must take on their leftover positions
    * If Broker, Hedge Fund, or Market Maker defaults, the Prime Broker must take on their leftover positions